artkonekt/payum-otp-hungary/README.md

 * secret_key: The full path to the secret key file belonging to the shop id given to you by OTP.
 Mandatory when not in sandbox mode.
 * transactionid_prefix:  For each payment the library generates a unique ID, you can specify any prefix to it here.
 It should be no more than 10 characters and should be alphanumeric.

+In addition you can configure the log dirs where the SDK will log the transactions.
+You will find the details in the SDK official documentation about each directory.

 ## Using the library with Sylius